lmorchard/parsec-patrol/README.md

     * Generate one or more from a random selection of assemblages

 * Stop entities at world boundary?

-* Refactor sprites - no more ginormous switch statement, maybe animations?

 * Multiplayer
     * Kinda have done this before, but [badly](https://github.com/lmorchard/webtrek)